 Equity Long/Short Hedge Funds - The fair value of the investments in hedge funds are determined using the NAV per share of the investments.
-The initial investment in the hedge funds occurred during the fiscal year.
-There are eleven hedge funds which are invested in through a platform that allows qualified investors to invest in a custom portfolio of individual global long and short equity positions.
+There are ten hedge funds which are invested in through a platform that allows qualified investors to invest in a custom portfolio of individual global long and short equity positions.
 The Trust selected the underlying hedge funds from a list of available funds under advisement of the investment consultant.
 Each hedge fund manager may invest in various strategies and have full authority to vary net exposure.
-As of June 30, 2019, approximately 47.92% of the hedge fund investments could not be redeemed due to lockup restrictions.
-One fund had a redemption restriction which was waived early for all investor during the fiscal year.
-The Trust elected to redeem the full investment prior to the ending of the initial lock-up and the fund was liquidated during the fiscal year for an amount approximate to its fair value at the time of liquidation.
+As of June 30, 2020, approximately 29.40% of the hedge fund investments could not be redeemed due to lockup restrictions.
+One fund had a wind up during the fiscal year and had a compulsory withdrawal equal to the fair value of the Trust's investment less reserves for accrued and unpaid expenses.
 Five of the funds have redemption restrictions from one to two years.
-Following the initial redemption restrictions redemptions are available on monthly, quarterly, or semi-annual basis with a notice required ranging from 35 to 65 days.
+Following the initial redemption restrictions are available on monthly, quarterly, or semi-annual basis with a notice required ranging from 35 to 65 days.
 The remaining five funds have quarterly redemption periods with a notice required ranging from 50 to 97 days.